Let us show you how to plant yourself happy with sensory garden ideas that will stimulate all the senses.

 Choose landscaping materials with a tactile element, such as smooth pebbles.
-A water feature such as a small fountain or spout encourages people to dip their hands or feet in, and children to splash and play.
+A water feature will stimulate both touch and sound.

 For sound, investigate wind sculptures and sound fences – rows of tubes that make a melody when a stick is dragged along them – or deer scarers, the tip-tapping water features from Asia and used in zen garden ideas.

 What plants are good for a sensory garden?

-For a calming natural soundscape, plant bamboo, trees like weeping birch and ornamental grasses such as Briza maxima and miscanthus, to enjoy their leaves rustling in the breeze.
+For a calming natural soundscape, choose bamboo, trees like weeping birch and plant ornamental grasses such as Briza maxima and miscanthus, to enjoy their leaves rustling in the breeze.

 How do you make a small sensory garden?

 If you want to create a small or DIY sensory garden, then it is best to plan zones that concentrate on different senses.
 You could create a listening corner by placing a seat next to a soothing water feature, accompanied by the gentle buzz of insects.
 Or plant a raised garden bed or containers with herbs, allowing easy access to rub or sniff their aromatic leaves and flowers.
 To activate the sense of touch, think about textures underfoot, from cool grass to crunchy gravel.

 But if you only have room for a couple of pots, then your best option is scented pelargoniums, the leaves of which release aromas of lemon or rose when rubbed.
 And make sure there are no toxic, thorny or irritant plants – the Royal Horticultural Society has a list on its website.

 Jennifer is the Digital Editor at Homes & Gardens.
 Having worked in the interiors industry for a number of years, spanning many publications, she now hones her digital prowess on the 'best interiors website' in the world.
 Multi-skilled, Jennifer has worked in PR and marketing, and the occasional dabble in the social media, commercial and e-commerce space.